justinwoodcock/Loopback-Upload/README.md

     			"root": "./uploads"
   			}
   		```
- 5. Create a `Container` model using the StrongLoop CLI, and configure it to utilize the new **container** datasource
+ 5. Using the StrongLoop CLI, create a new `Container` model / REST API endpoint & configure it to utilize the new **container** datasource
- 	1. `slc loopback:model` Enter the model name: `Container`
+ 	1. `slc loopback:model`
+ 	2. Enter the model name: `Container`
- 	2. Select the data-source to attach **Container** to, choose `container (loopback-component-storage)` from the list
+ 	3. Select the data-source to attach **Container** to: choose `container (loopback-component-storage)` from the list
- 	3. Select model's base class, choose `PersistedModel` from the list
+ 	4. Select model's base class: choose `PersistedModel` from the list
-	4. Expose **Container** via the REST API, choose `Yes`
+	5. Expose **Container** via the REST API, choose `Yes`
-	5. Custom plural form: just leave blank
+	6. Custom plural form: leave blank
-	6. For the final "add additional properties" question, just leave blank for now
+	7. Add additional properties: leave blank
 6. Nice work, our upload API is now ready to consume!

 ## Consuming the API